PriyaShrinithi/Titanic/README.md

             3. Cabin_Type has not been created in this solution because of the large volume of NaN values.

    #### Name_Title:
-            1. It takes the epithet of a given name such as Mr. and Mrs.
+            1. It takes the honorific of a given name such as Mr. and Mrs.
             2. It is created to contribute to the analyse the Survival rates of Nobility over the working class.
-            3. Name_Titles woth same meanings (Mlle, Ms. and Mme., Mrs.) have been replaced with the commonly ocured Name_Title(Ms. an Mrs.)
+            3. Name_Titles with same meanings (Mlle, Ms. and Mme., Mrs.) have been replaced with the commonly ocured Name_Title(Ms. an Mrs.)

   ### Encoding:
       We have used an Ordinal Encoder to Encode Columns with String values.